brightcommerce/internetbs/README.md

 - All requests are `GET` or `POST` requests.
 The Internet.bs API doesn't accept `PATCH`, `PUT` or `DELETE` requests.
 - Calling read-only endpoints use the `GET` HTTP verb and pass parameters as URL-endcoded.
 - Calling endpoints that make changes, ie. create, update or delete requests, use the `POST` HTTP verb and send parameters as `x-www-form-urlencoded` in the request body.
-- As specified by the Internet.bs API, only SSL-secured endpoints using the HTTPS protocol are called.
+- As specified by the Internet.bs API, only SSL-secured endpoints using the HTTPS scheme are called.
-- The resellers API key and password are passed as parameters.
+- The reseller's API key and password are passed as parameters.
 - The `responseformat` parameter requesting a JSON-encoded response is sent with every request.

 The **InternetBS Client** breaks the API into consistent logical domain models.
 The models are backed by Virtus Model and most provide a `#fetch` method.
 Where a model performs a specific action the method will be named, and the parameters for the model must be provided as attributes on the class.
 Every call performs some validation before executing the API call.
 If the validation fails, the call will exit early, return `false` and any exceptions are made available in the `#errors` collection attribute.